UPCEA Announces 2019 Association Award Recipients

 Since 1953, UPCEA has recognized its members’ outstanding contributions to the Association and the field, as well as their achievements in innovative programming, marketing and promotion, community development and services, research and publications, and many other areas.

-Award recipients will be honored at the 2017 UPCEA Annual Conference, March 22-24, in Chicago, Ill.
+Award recipients will be honored at the 2019 UPCEA Annual Conference, March 27-29, in Seattle, Wash.

-“Leading innovative and impactful education is at the core of professional, continuing and online education,” said Michele Long, Director of Student Services, University of Denver and Chair, UPCEA Association Awards Committee.
-“The exceptional submissions for this year’s awards demonstrate the remarkable contributions our members bring to higher education.”
+“Serving contemporary learners with innovative and impactful education is at the core of professional, continuing and online education,” said Mary Angela Baker, Director, Center for Continuing Education and Lifelong Learning, Salisbury University, and Chair, UPCEA Association Awards Committee.
+“This year’s award recipients exemplify the breadth and depth of the contributions UPCEA members bring to the field.”

 The recipients of this year’s awards are as follows: